-Grants are issued subject to a service condition and the achievement of a combination of cash earnings per share ("EPS"), customer advocacy and market relative total shareholder return ("TSR") hurdles.
+Grants are issued subject to a service condition and the achievement of a combination of customer advocacy and market relative total shareholder return ("TSR") hurdles.

-The cash EPS performance measure is tested over an initial twelve month performance period and the customer advocacy and TSR measures are tested over a three year performance period (four years for the Managing Director).
+The customer advocacy and TSR measures are tested over a four year performance period.

 Adjusting remuneration for performance